 Estimates the societal benefits of reducing methane emissions at up to $1,878 per metric ton.

 Documents the 40% target reduction in dairy and livestock methane cannot be achieved without significant additional digester development.

-The recent United Nations environmental program (UNep) assessment also underscores the importance of methane reduction in the dairy and livestock sector to overall achievement of the global Paris Climate Agreement to limit additional warming to 1.5 degrees C by 2050.
+The United Nations environmental program (UNep) assessment underscores the importance of methane reduction in the dairy and livestock sector to overall achievement of the global Paris Climate Agreement to limit additional warming to 1.5 degrees C by 2050.